StoneCypher/ccErl/README.md

 ccErl
 =====

-Credit card recognition and validation algorithms (prefix, csc, cvv, cvc, luhn, etc) for Erlang
+Credit card recognition and validation algorithms (prefix, csc, cvv, cvc, luhn, etc) for Erlang.
+Alows you to validate cards, parse bank ids, check routing numbers, and more.